qmk/qmk_firmware/keyboards/dz60/keymaps/lbibass/readme.md

 ### Layer 3

 This has the function keys!
 And nothing else.
 I suppose I ought to add the backlight and RGB controls to this layer.
-I'll get to it someday.
+I'll get to it eventually.